danirus/django-comments-xtd/docs/tutorial.rst

 Both, django-contrib-comments and django-comments-xtd, provide the last template of the list, ``comments/list.html``.
-The one provided within django-comments-xtd comes with styling based on twitter-bootstrap_.
+The one provided within django-comments-xtd comes with styling based on bootstrap_.

 Django will use the first template found depending on the order in which applications are listed in :setting:`INSTALLED_APPS`.
 In this tutorial